 By: Roslynn Brain, USU Extension sustainable communities specialist, firstname.lastname@example.org, 435-259-7432, and Paige Gardner, USU Extension sustainability

-To make 2014 a great new year, challenge yourself to try these simple lifestyle changes each month.
-Each aspect of sustainable living presented is not only good for the environment, but for your health and wallet as well.
-Whether it is dusting off your bike, exploring vermicomposting or simply changing a light bulb, each small change you make will have lasting impacts.
+Challenge yourself to try simple lifestyle changes each month of the new year.
+Each aspect of sustainable living presented is not only good for the environment, but good for your health and wallet as well.
+Whether you dust off your bike, explore vermicomposting or simply update your light bulbs, each small change you make can have lasting impacts.

 * January: Lose paper weight this year.
-Go paperless with your bills and unsubscribe from junk mail through Direct Marketing Association’s Mail Preference Service at dmachoice.org.
+Go paperless with your bills and unsubscribe from junk mail through Direct Marketing Association’s Mail Preference Service at www.dmachoice.org.

 * March: Start your (natural) spring cleaning.
 Make your own cleaning products to minimize toxin exposure, save money and be healthy.
-Visit uaex.edu/Other_Areas/publications/PDF/MP492.pdf for tips and recipes.
+For tips and recipes, visit www.uaex.edu/Other_Areas/publications/PDF/MP492.pdf.

 * April: Let rain showers water your flowers.
 Build garden swales instead of mounds to capture natural water flow.
-Find pictures, explanations and books on how to do it at harvestingrainwater.com/
+Find pictures, explanations and books on how to do it at http://www.harvestingrainwater.com/.

 * June: Avoid June bugs with natural pest control.
 Create your own garlic and dish detergent mixture for aphids, or experiment with other natural pest control recipes to improve your landscape and your family’s health.
-Visit eartheasy.com/grow_nat_pest_cntrl.htmfor tips on natural pest control.
+Visit http://edis.ifas.ufl.edu/in197 for tips on natural pest control.

-* July: Beat the heat with a native garden.
+* July: Beat the heat with a native or drought tolerant garden.
 Plant drought and heat tolerant native edibles and ornamentals this year to add natural Utah beauty to your landscape.
-Browse extension.usu.edu/htm/horticulture for helpful information.
+Browse www.extension.usu.edu/htm/horticulture for helpful information.

 * September: Head back to school/work with alternative transportation.
-Opt to bike, walk or ride the bus as your primary mode of daily transportation.
-Find out more by viewing the fact sheet at extension.usu.edu/sustainability/htm/air.
+Opt to bike, walk or ride the bus for your daily commute.
+Find out more by viewing the fact sheet at www.extension.usu.edu/sustainability/htm/air.

 * October: Happy Halloworms!
 Start your own household vermicompost system with red wigglers, a container, bedding, dirt, moisture and your daily food scraps.
-See Extension’s vermicomposting fact sheet at extension.usu.edu/sustainability/htm/land.
+See Extension’s vermicomposting fact sheet athttp://extension.usu.edu/sustainability/htm/land.

 * November: Give thanks through local giving.
-Sign up for a community-supported agriculture program, and buy a your Thanksgiving meal from local sources to reduce your family’s food print (the carbon footprint associated with how your food was produced and the miles your food has traveled between production and consumption).
-Find out more about the local food movement at extension.usu.edu/sustainability/htm/food.
+Sign up for a community-supported agriculture program, and buy your Thanksgiving meal from local sources to reduce your family’s food print (the carbon footprint associated with how your food was produced and the miles your food has traveled between production and consumption).
+Find out more about the local food movement atwww.extension.usu.edu/sustainability/htm/food.